top of page

 Sign the petition here...

 Rimrock Renewables Ltd. submitted an application to Alberta Environment and Parks (AEP) for an Environmental Protection and Enhancement Act (EPEA) Industrial Approval for the Rimrock Biodigester Facility (the Project) on June 9, 2022 and subsequent Supplemental Information Request letter #1 dated Nov 28, 2022 from EPEA deadline of Jan 30, 2023 submitted Feb 13, 2023 by Rimrock Renewables then Supplemental Information Request letter #2 dated March 23, 2023 by EPEA deadline of June 19, 2023 submitted July 17, 2023 by Rimrock Renewables.
 Approval for project given Dec 11, 2023.
-Statement of Concern filers and Intervenors with retained lawyer Gavin Fitch of McLennan Ross have filed an appeal of this approval decision and are scheduled for an attempt at a mediation on May 30, 2024 if mediation is not met then it goes to court.
+Statement of Concern filers and Intervenors with retained lawyer Gavin Fitch of McLennan Ross have filed an appeal of this approval decision and are scheduled for an attempt at a mediation on May 30, 2024 if mediation is not met then it goes to hearing in front of the Environmental Appeals Board.

 For those of you who have been following along both here and on our Facebook page I sincerely appreciate all your support in trying to get our concerns heard with all the agencies and people who had a say in this decision.
 It is very disheartening to realize that we were not heard, so now more than ever if you still feel as we do that we must take this fight to the next stages please consider making a donation to our legal fees fundraising through the GoFundMe or by other means.